zbluebugz/facebook-clean-my-feeds/README.md

 - עִברִית (Hebrew)
 - العربية (Arabic)
 - Bahasa Indonesia (Indonesia)
+- 簡體中文 (Chinese Simplified)
+- 中國傳統的 (Chinese Traditional)
+- 日本 (Japan)
+- Sumoi (Finland)
+- Türkçe (Turkey)

 JavaScript code to use with Tampermonkey, Greasemonkey, Violentmonkey, Firemonkey, etc to hide certain parts of FB.

-Files in the "greasyfork-release" folder are the versions released to [Greasy Fork](https://greasyfork.org/en/scripts/431970-facebook-ad-block-v3) for other people to use.
+Files in the "greasyfork-release" folder are the versions released to [Greasy Fork](https://greasyfork.org/en/scripts/431970-fb-clean-my-feeds) for other people to use.

-Files in the "beta" folder are the versions still in development.
-Some of these don't hide items, instead they highlight which items that would be hidden when hide code is enabled.
+Files in the "beta" folder are the backup of previous versions

 Versions 3.01 - 3.11:
 - Change options via the Script manager.

-Versions 3.12+:
+Versions 3.12+ & 4.xx:
 - Change options via the Clean My Feeds button in Facebook.

-NB: Original name: "facebook - ad block"